-The Bank paid to the Company cash dividends in the aggregate amounts of \$13,304,000, \$8,270,000, and \$8,175,000 in 2015, 2014, and 2013, respectively.
+The Bank paid to the Company cash dividends in the aggregate amounts of \$16,758,000, \$13,304,000, and \$8,270,000 in 2016, 2015, and 2014, respectively.
 The Bank is regulated by the Federal Deposit Insurance Corporation (FDIC) and the State of California Department of Business Oversight.
-Absent approval from the Commissioner of Department of Business Oversight, California banking laws generally limit the Bank's ability to pay dividends to the lesser of (1) retained earnings or (2) net income for the last three fiscal years, less cash distributions paid during such period.
-Under this law, at December 31, 2015, the Bank may pay dividends of \$73,297,000.
+Absent approval from the Commissioner of the Department of Business Oversight, California banking laws generally limit the Bank's ability to pay dividends to the lesser of (1) retained earnings or (2) net income for the last three fiscal years, less cash distributions paid during such period.
+Under this law, at December 31, 2016, the Bank could have paid dividends of \$82,615,000 to the Company without the approval of the Commissioner of the Department of Business Oversight,